 A while back I was able to determine the potential validity of such claims by pitting traditional lead bullets against all copper projectiles in a terminal performance test of my own design.

 What I set out to determine is if non-lead bullets potentially allow a hunter to ethically use light for caliber bullets while in pursuit of such thin skinned medium game as whitetail deer.
 There are a number of reasons why a hunter may want to do this, not the least of which is recoil reduction without sacrificing terminal performance or flatness of trajectory.
 A copper, 110 grain .30 caliber, bullet matching the on-game performance of a middle weight lead projectile is undoubtedly an appealing concept for the recoil sensitive hunter.

 The rounds tested during my investigation included a factory loaded Remington .308 Winchester load pushing a standard 150 grain pointed soft point bullet and two .308 win handloads topped with all copper Tipped Triple-Shock X Bullets (TTSX) manufactured by the Mona, Utah based bullet maker, Barnes Bullets, LLC.

 The Remington bullet is about as tried and true of a basic deer bullet design as one is likely to find.
 It, and bullets like it, have been used to successfully take thin-skinned medium and large game for decades, so I reasoned that any projectile that equaled or exceeded the terminal performance of the Remington bullet in ballistic test media would be adequate for the same uses.

-Above: the tested .308 caliber bullets before and after firing.
+The tested .308 caliber bullets before and after firing.
 From left are the Remington 150 grain pointed soft point, Barnes 130 grain TTSX, and the Barnes 110 grain TTSX.
+(Photo: Jason Wimbiscus)

 Test setup and procedure